 - You can allow HMRC to collect the estimated tax due by adjusting your Pay As You Earn (PAYE) code, if you have one.
 However, this will use historic data.
-For example, in calculating your 2024/25 PAYE code HMRC will have taken account of interest you earned in 2022/23.
-With interest rates in April 2022 below 1%, that figure may represent an underestimate, leaving you with a tax bill after the tax year ends. - Alternatively, if you file a self-assessment tax return you can request that estimated tax is not collected, in which case your liability will fall within the usual self-assessment payment procedure.
+For example, in calculating your 2025/26 PAYE code HMRC will have taken account of interest you earned in 2023/24.
+With average interest rates in 2023/24 slightly above current levels, that figure may represent an overestimate, leaving you with a tax refund some time after the tax year ends. - Alternatively, if you file a self-assessment tax return you can request that estimated tax is not collected, in which case your liability will fall within the usual self-assessment payment procedure.
 This means payment will be made later than under the PAYE coding route, but you might face a large one-off demand.

-If interest on a fixed-term savings bond is automatically accumulated and there is no option to withdraw it (as applies, for example, with some National Savings & Investments products), HMRC's view is that there is no tax due during the life of the bond, but all interest is taxable at the maturity date.
+If interest on a fixed-term savings bond is automatically accumulated and there is no option to withdraw it (as applies, for example, with some National Savings & Investments products), HMRC's view is that there is no tax due during the life of the bond, but a//interest is taxable at the maturity date.

-Wren Sterling® is a registered trademark of Wren Sterling Financial Planning Limited.
-All Rights Reserved.
-Wren Sterling is a trading name of Wren Sterling Financial Planning Limited, which is authorised and regulated by the Financial Conduct Authority.
-We are entered on the Financial Services Register No. 665653 at https://register.fca.org.uk.
-Registered office: 13-19 Derby Road, Nottingham NG1 5AA.
-Registered in England No. 09157918.
 Interest from directly owned, fixed-interest securities, such as government bonds (gilts), is usually paid without deduction of tax and you must report it to HMRC.
 When the nominal value of all your direct holdings exceeds £5,000, you will have to adjust after sale and purchase for any interest you have accrued.